Louisiana Schools Rise to Titles at Allstate Sugar Bowl National Prep Classic

 LaGrange High School had a very impressive run in the 16-team girls platinum bracket.
 The Lady Gators won their first two games easily before holding off previously unbeaten St. Thomas Aquinas 50-48 in the semifinals.
 In the championship game, they rolled to a 57-42 win over three-time Louisiana Division I champ John Curtis.
-Aasia Sam scored eight points in a big first quarter and finished with 19 total, while Jeriak Warren, the Most Outstanding Player in the tournament, finished with 15 points and seven rebounds.
-Tulane signee Jerkaila Jordan scored 25 points and had seven rebounds to lead Tulane.
+Aasia Sam scored eight points in a big first quarter and finished with 19 total, while Jeriah Warren, the Most Outstanding Player in the tournament, finished with 15 points and seven rebounds.
+Tulane signee Jerkaila Jordan scored 25 points and had seven rebounds to lead Curtis.

 Boys’ State Bracket